Zimbabwe bans third opposition protest - Journal du Cameroun

 “The prohibition orders that are being used to stifle and throttle democratic space are in themselves unconstitutional,” it said.

-MDC Vice President Tendai Biti said in a tweet that “the regime’s actions are effectively banning the MDC & suspending the constitution.”
+MDC Vice President Tendai Biti said in a tweet that “the regime’s actions are effectively banning the MDC and suspending the constitution.”

 Police have already banned marches in the capital Harare and Bulawayo, the country’s second largest city.

-The protests aim at highlighting the worsening economic conditions in the southern African country.
+The protests aim to highlight the worsening economic conditions in the southern African country.

 Riot police patrolled the streets of Gweru on Tuesday where some shops kept their shutters down, according to witnesses.